privacysandbox/privacy-sandbox-demos/services/home/docs/demos/bidding-and-auction.md

 ## **Assumptions**

 This demo assumes that the reader has knowledge of how the Protected Audience API works.
 This demo will not provide details on the cloud deployment of
-B&A at this time but plans to in the future.
+B&A at this time.

 ## **Key Exclusions**

 - Cloud deployment
-- Maximum of 2 buyers
+- Maximum of 2 B&A buyers
 - Bidding inference service

 ## **System Design**